 It is extremely important that the patient drink large amounts of fluids daily for 2 weeks.
-Any fluid or semi-solid foods (ice cream, pudding, popsicle, etc.) are acceptable.
+Any fluid or semi-solid foods (ice cream, pudding, popsicles, etc.) are acceptable.
 Failure to drink increases the risk of bleeding and increases the pain felt in the throat.

-Tonsillectomy patients may start soft foods when they feel able and progress to a regular diet as throat pain allows.
+Patients may start soft foods when they feel able and progress to a regular diet as tolerated.